Starshine113/CoveBot/README.md

-# CoveBot
+# CoveBotn't

-CoveBot is a general moderation bot for the Cove.
+CoveBotn't is a general moderation bot for the Cove.

 - Interview gatekeeper system
 - Notes
 - Starboard
+- Some user commands

 ## Requirements